-If you would like to attend a meeting to hear about the findings from the photovoice work or would like to be involved in the co-design, please do get in touch with us at email@example.com .
+Finally, thank you for your continued support and engagement in the Co-PACT study.
+Please do get in touch with us at email@example.com .
 You can also follow us on Twitter @co_pact or check out our website.

 All the very best,